Rainy Intimate Wedding at Summit Lake Castle

 Then her dad walked in.

-He’s a sweet Greek man with a calm, mild-mannered presence, and the second he saw Maria in her dress, his face lit up with the biggest smile.
+Maria’s dad has a calm, mild-mannered presence, but the second he saw her in the dress, his face opened into a huge smile.
 It was one of those moments that’s small in the room but huge in meaning.
 No theatrics.
 Just pure pride and joy.

 Those are the photos that end up mattering more and more as the years pass.